 |3.1a: Number of established/strengthened Watershed Management organizations and watershed operations||Watershed management- This is the process of implementing land use and water management practices to protect and improve the quality of the water and other natural resources within a watershed (NFPP-1V, 2015).

-Watershed management organizations- These include establishing of Watershed Management Departments/Agencies with the relevant provincial Governments (like GB, AJK and Balochistan) or strengthening of departments through necessary legislation (NFPP-1V, 2015).
+Watershed management organizations- These include establishing of Watershed Management Departments/Agencies with the relevant provincial Governments (like other districts, and Balochistan) or strengthening of departments through necessary legislation (NFPP-1V, 2015).

-Improved/established- These include improvements in existing drainage systems (including storm water drainage) keeping in view climate change perspective, e.g. improving conveyance capacity of channel within the river, etc. (NFPP-IV, 2015).
+Improved/established- These include improvements in existing drainage systems (including stormwater drainage) keeping in view climate change perspective, e.g. improving the conveyance capacity of a channel within the river, etc. (NFPP-IV, 2015).

 |3.1d: Number of Dams and/or reservoirs developed||Dams and reservoirs- As defined by NDRMF, this measures the number of small structures/reservoirs constructed for flood mitigation/protection.|